garfix/richard-readthedocs/docs/source/language/is-a.md

     A dog is a mammal
     A Brumby is a horse

+This is the `instance of` relationship.

 or a single instance, like this, where "Fido", "Magnesium" and "Blue" are new:

     Fido is a dog
     Magnesium is a metal
     Blue is a color

+This is the `subset-of` relationship.

+Each concept, or thing, has an **instance aspect** and a **subset aspect**, that is, it can be used as an element of a set, or a subset of another set.
+An application may treat the instance and the set aspect as different entities, but also as the same entity.

 The examples below are part of the SIR demo.